gbv/ssso/ssso.md

 [xsd:date]: http://www.w3.org/TR/xmlschema-2/#date
 [xsd:duration]: http://www.w3.org/TR/xmlschema-2/#duration

+Applications SHOULD NOT use this property to specify a normal [Service time](#service-time).
+An example of a service event with delay is a concert that starts at an official time but there is a delay until band begins to play.

 ## queue

 [queue]: #queue

-This property can be used to indicate the size of a waiting queue for some [ServiceEvent].
-Its value must be a non-negative integer (0,1,2...).
+This property can be used to indicate the **size of a waiting queue** for some [ServiceEvent].
+Its value MUST be a non-negative integer (0,1,2...).

     ssso:queue a owl:DatatypeProperty ;
         rdfs:label "queue" ;